vsokoltsov/Interview360Server/README.md

 static files via `python manage.py collectstatic` and pass `--silk-enabled` argument for `runserver`

 * Dump database
-  * For local development (I am using OS X and docker machine) you should applye these steps:
+  * For local development (I am using OS X ) you should apply these steps:
     * Create dump `docker-compose exec pg_dump -U postgres -h db interview_manager > <dump name>.sql`
     * Copy dump to docker machine environment `docker-machine scp ./<dump name> default:/var/lib`
     * Move dump on docker machine to folder which is volume to the `db` container